Sustainable Peering and Interconnection (IXP) Funding Program

 Internet Exchange Points (IXPs) are effective in improving the end-user experience and lowering access costs while catalyzing the development of the local Internet ecosystem.

-We work with local communities to build IXPs in markets where they are needed, level up existing IXPs to realize their full potential, and further develop regional organizations and communities that support peering and interconnection.
-Grant funds are available to assist in training, capacity building, community development, and equipment purchases (switches, optic modules, servers, and routers).
+We work with local communities to build IXPs in markets where they are needed, enhance existing IXPs to realize their full potential, and further develop organizations and communities that support peering and interconnection.
+Grant funds are available to assist in training, capacity building, community, local, and regional development, and equipment purchases (switches, optic modules, servers, and routers).

 The Internet Society’s work is partially funded by generous grants from Meta and ICANN.